controlecidadao/samantha_ia/README.md

   >_This is the critical part of the installation.
 If everything goes well, the process will complete without displaying error messages in the terminal._<br>

   <br>
-  The installation process takes several minutes and should end with the creation of the last virtual environment (jupyterlab):
+  The installation process takes several minutes and should end with the creation of the last virtual environment (jupyterlab).

 <br>